-A whopping 40 per cent of all international students live in a student hall of residence in Germany.
-And if spots in student halls of residence weren't so limited and gone so swiftly like hotcakes, the percentage would probably be much higher.
-So, what is it that attracts international students to student halls of residence in Germany?
+A whopping 40% of all international students live in student dorms in Germany.
+And if spots in dorms weren't so limited and gone so swiftly like hotcakes, the percentage would probably be much higher.
+So, what is it that attracts international students to dorms in Germany?

-Life in a student hall of residence in Germany offers many facets: let's take a second and look at the advantages and disadvantages of student halls of residence in Germany.
+Life in a German dorm offers many facets: let's take a second and look at the advantages and disadvantages of living in this type of student accommodation in Germany.

-1. Low costs: Let's be honest, cheap rooms in student halls of residence in Germany are arguably THE biggest plus and the reason why the hall of residence rooms are filled in no time.
-The rent is relatively low, furniture comes with the room and the kitchen is equipped including a washing machine.
-You save real bucks in student halls of residence!
+1. Low costs: Let's be honest, cheap rooms in student dorms in Germany are arguably THE biggest plus and the reason why they are filled in no time.
+The rent is relatively low, furniture comes with the room and the kitchen is equipped, including a washing machine.
+You save real bucks here!

-2. Better social life: You'll never feel lonely in a student hall of residence in Germany.
+2. Better social life: You'll never feel lonely in a student dorm in Germany.
 There's always someone to chat with and plenty of new people to meet.
-Especially for international students, halls of residence are the perfect place to settle in and make friends.
+Especially for international students, student dorms are the perfect place to settle in and make friends.

-3. Location near the university: Student halls of residence in Germany tend to be located near the university campus.
+3. Location near the university: Dorms in Germany tend to be located near the university campus.
 Get up five minutes before class?
-No problem.
+No problem!

-1. Fiercely competitive spots: Deadlines, not meeting requirements: Rooms in student halls of residence in Germany are fiercely fought for and so they go like hot cakes.
-So as soon as you've received your letter of acceptance, it's time to apply for a room in a student hall of residence.
+1. Fiercely competitive spots: Rooms in student dormitoris in Germany are fiercely fought for and so they go like hot cakes.
+So as soon as you've received your letter of acceptance, it's time to apply for a room at your' university's dorm!

 2. No private bathroom: Comfort and luxury are a different story.
-Just like the kitchen, the bathroom, and thus the toilet and shower, is shared in a student hall of residence.
+Just like the kitchen, the bathroom, and thus the toilet and shower, is shared in a student dorm.
 In other words, with a bit of bad luck, the bathrooms are dirty or you'll only get cold water.

-3. Dirty kitchen: The golden rule in a student hall of residence for a good common life is: your dishes must be washed, dried and put away immediately.
+3. Dirty kitchen: The golden rule for a good common life in a German dorm is: your dishes must be washed, dried and put away immediately.
 Sadly, this isn't always the case, so you'll often be confronted with rotten food and dirty countertops.

-4. Frugal rooms: The rooms in student halls of residence tend to be relatively small (between 11 and 18 square metres) and equipped with rather frugal and functional furnishings.
+4. Frugal rooms: The rooms in student dorms tend to be relatively small (between 11 and 18 square metres) and equipped with rather frugal and functional furnishings.

 5. No secrets: Your flatmates really do get to hear EVERYTHING: whether you poured a glass too much at the weekend or took someone home with you.
-There are no secrets in a student hall of residence.
+There are no secrets in a dorm.